The 2015 Transition to Practice Program for newly graduated Registered Nurses (RNs) and Registered Midwives (RMs) commences on Monday 9 February.

-56 new graduate RNs/RMs will join Western NSW Local Health District’s workforce and will be working in our hospitals – 13 of these will be at Orange: 12 at Orange Hospital and 1 at the mental health facility on the Bloomfield campus.
+56 new graduate RNs/RMs will join Western NSW Local Health District’s workforce and will be working in our hospitals and procedural facilities – 19 of these will be at Dubbo; consisting of 15 RNs and 4 RMs.

 The Transition to Practice Program provides ongoing education and support to new RNs/RMs to enable them to transition from a novice to advanced beginner nurse.

 “This program provides opportunities and support for the new graduate nurses and midwives to consolidate their nursing skills and knowledge,” Jenny Johnson, Dubbo Health Service Director of Nursing and Midwifery said.

 The goals of the Transition to Practice Program are to develop clinical competence, facilitate professional practice behaviors, enhance job satisfaction and inspire commitment to the Local Health District.
 While there is significant investment in time and effort to support and educate the RNs and RMs, there are also many benefits for staff, facilities and our communities.